xabbu42/Master/arbeit.md

 reasons.
-Such a self-referential sentence is for example impossible with an arithmetic proof predicate using standard Gödel numbers as the Gödel number of a proof is always greater than any number referenced in it as discussed in @kuznets2010.
+Such a self-referential sentence is for example impossible with an arithmetic proof predicate using standard Gödel numbers as the Gödel number of a proof is always greater than any number referenced in it as discussed by Roman Kuznets [-@kuznets2010].
 In the same paper, the author argues that there is nothing inherently wrong with self-referential justifications if we understand the justifications as valid reasoning templates or schemes which of course then can be used on themselves.

-Roman Kuznets studied the topic of self-referentiality at the logic-level.
+Kuznets studied the topic of self-referentiality at the logic-level.
 He discovered theorems of S4, D4, T and K4 which need a self-referential constant specification to be realized in their justification logic counterparts [@kuznets2010].
 Junhua Yu on the